Becoming a railway apprentice.

 Colas Rail primarily employs Rail Engineers and Project Managers.
 Their ultimate focus is closing the skills gap that exists within the rail industry.
 To do this, they offer a number of advanced and higher apprenticeships, including Track Technicians, Signalling Technicians, and Apprentice Supervisors.

-They also recruit regularly for apprentice train drivers.
+They also regularly recruit apprentice train drivers.

 Colas has a number of interesting apprentice roles in the rail sector.
 Recruitment for 2023 is open now!